Research & Development

 • Selective Histamine H4 receptor antagonists

-• Dual action H1/H4 receptor antagonists
+• Dual-action H1/H4 receptor antagonists

 Some histamine-induced events are mediated by multiple histamine receptor subtypes and in some diseases this may offer new treatment paradigms with antagonists that have affinity for more than one histamine receptor subtype.
 It provides an exciting opportunity for the development of compounds with enhanced clinical efficacy when compared to a single receptor selective histaminergic antagonist.
-Compounds that display potent antagonism at both the histamine H4 and histamine H1 receptors can have an additive effect in the treatment of a single symptom (e.g. pruritis) or may be used for treating multiple histamine-induced symptoms of a single disease (e.g. allergic rhinitis).
+Compounds that display potent antagonism at both the histamine H4 and histamine H1 receptors can have an additive effect in the treatment of a single symptom (e.g. pruritis, allergic rhinitis or ocular allergy).
+Griffin Discoveries has recently established a compelling proof of principle with the use of its dual-action H1R/H4R antagonists in a mouse model for ocular allergy.

 Key contributions by Griffin scientists to the field